Good for: arty accessories and soft furnishings

 Good for: up-and-coming labels

-This multi-coloured mecca for the fashion-obsessed houses some of London’s brightest stars, from Grace Wales Bonner’s elegant tailored menswear to Molly Goddard’s dreamy dresses.
+This multi-coloured mecca for the fashion-obsessed houses some of London’s brightest stars and big names, from Kiko Kostadinov's collaborations to Molly Goddard’s dreamy dresses.
 Besides, where else can you find polka-dot Converse alongside a beautiful menagerie of stuffed birds?

 Good for: trending retro gear